cash stack icon

 What is an 18-month fixed rate ISA?

-An 18-month cash ISA is simply a type of fixed ISA that pays a fixed rate for 18 months.
-This means the interest rate won’t change for this period, giving you a guaranteed return on your money.
+An 18-month cash ISA is simply a type of fixed ISA that pays a guaranteed rate for 18 months.
+This means the interest rate won’t change for this period, giving you a predictable return on your money.

 As with other ISAs, the interest earned is exempt from income tax.